green-living / Green Building & Sustainable Home Renovation Information & Advice

 Living walls: what they do and don't do

-It is well-documented that indoor air is filled with contaminants, mostly due to cooking (specifically burning) and improperly vented combustion appliances (woodstoves, gas water heaters, gas ranges, etc.).
-Following that would be formaldehyde, VOCs and other chemicals in building materials and furnishings.
-All these f...
+It is well-documented that the indoor air in homes is filled with contaminants, mostly due to cooking (specifically burning) and improperly vented combustion appliances like woodstoves and gas ranges.
+Other significant sources include formaldehyde, VOCs, and chemicals from building materials and furnishings.
+In recent ...